mbj/mutant/README.md

 ## Licensing

-Mutant was recently transitioned commercial software, with a free usage plan for opensource projects.
+Mutant is commercial software, with a free usage plan for opensource projects.

 Commercial projects have to acquire a license per developer, with unlimited repositories per developer.
 CI usage for licensed developers is included.

 Opensource projects have to acquire their free license per repository.
+That license will work for any contributor implicitly.
+Typically the project maintainer gets the license.

-The license distribution happens through the `mutant-license` gem in mutants dependencies.
+The license distribution happens through the `mutant-license` gem.
+Mutant installs without that dependency, but will not be very cooperative unless `mutant-license` is also available.

-This gem is dynamically generated per licensee and comes with a unique license gem source URL.
+The license gem is dynamically generated per licensee and comes with a unique license gem source URL.

 After signup for a license the following has to be added to your `Gemfile` replacing `${key}`